neverRare/butter/doc/language/array.md

 ## Slice

 Through slicing, you can get a portion of the array by specifying the indices of the bounds.
-This uses [range syntax](#range-notation).
+This uses [range syntax].

+[range syntax]: #range-syntax

 ```butter
 favorites = &fruits[1.<3];